-The Earth Dynamics Research Group at Curtin University has an open PhD positions available for research into verifying the pre-Jurassic oceanic large igneous province (LIP) record.
+The Earth Dynamics Research Group at Curtin University has an open PhD position for research into verifying the pre-Cretaceous oceanicmantle plume record.
 The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
 Li, within the School of Earth and Planetary Sciences.
 The available position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

 This project aims to investigate basaltic occurrences that have prima facie evidence for being either an accreted oceanic plateau or intraplate oceanic island.
-Potential field targets for this project could be in Phanerozoic orogens around the Pacific Rim, or elsewhere which will be identified in the coming months.
-This project would involve detailed geochemical (i.e. major and trace elements, Nd, Sr, and Pb isotopes and microprobe analysis if sample preservation allows), alphaMELTS modelling, acquisition of new age constraints from their respective terranes, along with structural and field mapping to provide robust evidence for their respective petrogenesis and tectonic setting.
+Potential field targets for this project could be in Phanerozoic orogens around the Pacific Rim, or elsewhere.
+This project would involve detailed geochemical (i.e. major and trace elements, Nd, Sr, and Pb isotopes and microprobe analysis if sample preservation allows) and petrological analyses, alphaMELTS modelling, acquisition of new age constraints from their respective terranes, along with structural and field mapping to provide robust evidence for their respective petrogenesis and tectonic setting.

 How to express your interest:

 Please contact Dr Josh Beardmore (email@example.com) if you are interested in developing an application.
 Please include the following: